Causal inference for the expected number of recurrent events in the presence of a terminal event

 Based on the form of the efficient influence function for $\eta_a(t)$ in \citet{bai2013doubly}, we conjectured the form of the gradient for $\mu_a(t)$ and $\eta_a(t)$ for any data type (i.e. not necessarily absolutely continuous).

-Now, we prove that the purported gradient is the nonparametric canonical gradient by showing that it vanishes in expectation and that the remainder is second order.
-As a consequence, this establishes the von Mises expansion \citep{kennedy2022semiparametric}.
+Here, we prove that the conjectured gradient satisifies a von Mises expansion \citep[e.g.,][]{kennedy2023semi} by showing that it vanishes in expectation and that the corresponding remainder is second order.

 \begin{proof}[Proof of \cref{prop:vonmises}]

 We start by showing that the first order term

 vanishes in expectation.
 By \cref{prop:identif}, the first term is equal to the second term in expectation.
 The third term clearly vanishes in expectation upon applying iterated expectations.
 The expectation of the fourth and final term equals